Mightybeast12/portfolio_site/README.md

 - Checks for outdated dependencies with `cargo outdated`
 - Generates license reports with `cargo license`
 - Creates dependency and security reports in workflow summaries

-### Infrastructure Management (`terraform.yml`)
-- Triggers on `terraform/` directory changes
-- Runs `terraform plan` on PRs
-- Applies changes on merge to main
-- Includes security and validation checks

 ### Automated Dependency Updates (Dependabot)
 - Weekly updates for Rust dependencies, GitHub Actions, and Docker